Vonng/pigsty/docs/FAQ.md

 <details><summary>Versioning Policy</summary>

-!> Please always use a **version-specific** [release](https://github.com/Vonng/pigsty/releases), do not use the GitHub `master` branch unless you known what you are doing.
+!> Please always use a **version-specific** [release](https://github.com/Vonng/pigsty/releases), do not use the GitHub `master` branch unless you know what you are doing.

-Pigsty use semantic version number such as: `<major>. <minor>. <release>`.
+Pigsty uses semantic version numbers such as: `<major>. <minor>. <release>`.
+Alpha/Beta/RC are suffixed to the version number `-a1`, `-b1`, `-rc1`.

-Major updates means some fundamental changes and huge features, minor version updates means new features, bumping package version, and minor API changes.
-Release version updates means bug fixes and doc updates, and it does change offline package versions (i.e., v1.0.1 and v1.0.0 will use the same `pkg.tgz`).
+Major updates mean fundamental changes and massive features; minor version updates suggest new features, bump package versions, and minor API changes.
+Release version updates mean bug fixes and doc updates, and it does change offline package versions (i.e., v1.0.1 and v1.0.0 will use the same `pkg.tgz`).

-Pigsty trys to release a Minor Release every 1-3 months and a Major Release every 1-2 years.
+Pigsty tries to release a Minor Release every 1-3 months and a Major Release every 1-2 years.

 </details><br>